Oral-Conscious Sedation in Bethesda & Chevy Chase, MD

 Is oral-conscious sedation covered by insurance?

 When deemed medically necessary, most insurance providers will cover or at least partially cover the cost of oral-conscious sedation.
-If you have dental insurance, our dental office will contact your carrier to determine your benefits regarding sedation methods.
-From there, your sleep dentist can better estimate your out-of-pocket costs.
-We also encourage you to contact your insurance provider beforehand to gain a better understanding of your plan.
+If you have dental insurance, your dental office will contact your carrier to determine your benefits regarding sedation methods.

 Is oral-conscious sedation safe?

 Oral-conscious sedation is safe, as long as it is performed and overseen by trained professionals.
-Once you arrive at our dental office, we’ll constantly monitor your vitals during your procedure and check in with you regularly to ensure your safety and comfort.
-Your sleep dentist will also give you specific instructions to follow before and after sedation to ensure you recover and stay safe while the sedative wears off.
+Your dental team will constantly monitor your vitals during your procedure and check in with you regularly to ensure your safety and comfort.
+Your sedation dentist will also give you instructions to follow before and after sedation to ensure you recover and stay safe while the sedative wears off.

 Is oral-conscious sedation suitable for children?

-In general, oral-conscious sedation can help both adults and children who have anxieties or fears about going to the dentist.
+In general, oral-conscious sedation can help both adults and children who have dental anxiety or fears about going to the dentist.
 Children, who are often especially prone to dental fear, will likely find the calming effects of sedation highly beneficial.
-Just like with adult patients, your sleep dentist will provide your child with a thorough consultation beforehand to ensure sedation is safe for them.
+Just like with adult patients, your sedation dentist will provide your child with a thorough consultation beforehand to ensure sedation is safe for them.

 What are the side effects of oral-conscious sedation?

 Most commonly, patients experience headaches, dizziness, nausea, or vomiting after taking oral-conscious sedation.
-However, these side effects should wear off quickly as long as you follow the instructions given to you by your sleep dentist.
-If you experience lingering side effects, contact our dental office as soon as possible.
+However, these side effects should wear off quickly as long as you follow the instructions given to you by your sedation dentist.
+If you experience lingering side effects, contact your dental office as soon as possible.

 Related Procedures